stone-payments/stoneco-guidelines/backend/python/README.md

 ### 4. Python 2 vs Python 3

 When people talk or write for what version they should use of Python, the typical response is this appointment: “Python 2.x is legacy, Python 3.x is the present and future of the language” [1].
-For this reason It shoulds use Python 3 in new projects and it is more important, if the project will be long in time.
-Because Python 2.x won’t receive new improvements, it only has bug support and it finishes in 2020 [2].
+For this reason Python 3 should be used in new projects, especially if the project will be long in time.
+Because Python 2.x won’t receive new improvements, it only has bug support and it will finish in 2020 [2].

-The biggest disadvantage of  Python 3 is the support from libraries, frameworks, packages… Because nowadays have a libraries, which they only support Python 2.x, but this problem is fixing bit by bit.
-For this reason we only should use Python 2.x , if it needs a library that only support  Python 2.x.
-If the project will use Python 2.x, we should write the code thinking in the future port.
-For this reason we can start write code used for example:
+The biggest disadvantage of Python 3 is the support from libraries, frameworks, packages… Because nowadays we have libraries which are only supported in Python 2.x, but this problem is fixing bit by bit.
+For this reason we only should use Python 2.x if our project requires a library that is only supported in Python 2.x.
+If the project will use Python 2.x, we should write the code thinking in the future port to Python 3.x.
+For this reason we can start writing code using the following:

 * modules `__future__`
 * Create class with inheritance from base class `Object`
 * Using the new syntaxes, for example: `exceptions, prints, …`

-To help this work, it’s possible use tools to help write code to make a future port.
-For example in IDE Pycharm can be configured to check for compatibility.
-Of course nowadays exists tools to try to port code in Python 2.x to Python 3.x automatically, but it doesn’t always work correctly.
+To help us with this work, it’s possible use tools to help writing code to make a future port.
+For example the Pycharm IDE can be configured to check for compatibility.
+Of course nowadays exists tools to try to port code in Python 2.x to Python 3.x automatically, but they don’t always work correctly.

 Main changes in Python 3.x respect to Python 2.x [1]: